SS China Victory: After World War II

 After World War II she was laid up Astoria, Oregon, then moved to Olympia, Washington, for a short time as part of the National Defense Reserve Fleet.
 In 1947 she travelled to East Asia.
 On March 12, 1947, China Victory found the empty lifeboat of the broken-up T2 tanker SS Fort Dearborn that sank on March 12.
 China Victory was on the way to the Philippines from San Francisco when she reported the discovery of the lifeboat, floating upside down in the water, about 885 miles northwest of Oahu.

 On August 27, 1947, she delivered 31 tons of food and 7.9 tons of clothing to Yokohama, Japan, as part of relief supplies.
 On May 11, 1949, she transported 7.23 tons of clothing to Yokohama and on April 2, 1949, delivered 13.75 tons of food.
-She also steamed to Tsingtao port in Mainland China, then to Shanghai.
+She also steamed to Qingdao port in Mainland China, then to Shanghai.
 Departing Shanghai the China Victory was the last American-flagged vessel to leave Shanghai before the Communist takeover, departing the Shanghai Campaign in 1949.
 From Shanghai she steamed home.
 China Victory then steamed to Taiwan to unload crated airplanes and truck tires.
 Another first, the China Victory was the first American-flagged ship to return to Shanghai after the Communist takeover, when she unloaded some goods and picked up 12 expatriates who wanted to depart Communist China, including a reporter/photographer for Life magazine.
-China Victory unloaded onto an offshore barge terminal called Taku Bar, with goods for Tientsin, a Communist Mao Zedong port.
+China Victory unloaded onto an offshore barge terminal called Taku Bar, with goods for Tianjin, a Communist Mao Zedong port.
 She stopped at Japan before heading home.